ueberfuhr-samples/sbom/docs/SBOM.md

 ## What is it?

+A Software Bill of Materials (SBOM) is a detailed inventory of all components that make up a software application, including open-source libraries, proprietary code, dependencies, and version numbers.
+It is essentially a "bill of materials" (like in manufacturing) but for software, providing transparency into what’s inside an application.

+The key components of an SBOM are:
+1. _Component Name_ – Name of each software package or library.
+2. _Version Information_ – Specific version of each component.
+3. _Supplier Information_ – Who developed or provided the component.
+4. _License Details_ – Open-source or proprietary licensing terms.
+5. _Dependencies_ – Other software components that a package relies on.
+6. _Security Vulnerabilities_ – Known risks associated with components (if available).

 ## Why do we need them?

 Software Bill of Materials (SBOMs) play a crucial role in [DORA (Digital Operational Resilience Act)](DORA.md) compliance by improving transparency, security, and risk management in financial institutions' software supply chains.